Christmas has always been a large holiday for my family.

 How do you celebrate the Winter Solstice?
 Do you have any traditions that have stayed with you no matter where you find yourself?

-Don’t forget to follow me on Instagram for every day content.
+Don’t forget to follow us on Instagram for every day content.